Pavement (band): 2022–2024: Second reunion

-Musical style
+Musical style and influences

-Pavement is credited for defining the modern "indie" sound and was a large presence in 1990s "slacker culture".
-Malkmus' humorous and often cryptic lyrical themes were a key factor in gaining their cult following.
-Malkmus rarely wrote ballads or love songs and only a small portion of their discography contained personal reflections or similar lyrical themes, most satirical or laced with sarcasm.
+Categorized as an indie rock band, Pavement were known for their "fractured" song structures and lo-fidelity production values.
+Heather Phares of AllMusic said, "Standing detached from the tumult of grunge, Pavement seemed laconic, sometimes lazy, as they threaded their love of underground American rock and British post-punk, dressing their winding melodies with squalls of feedback and shambolic rhythms."
+Pavement is credited for defining the modern "indie rock" sound and was a large presence in 1990s "slacker culture".
+Pavement's early releases were noted for their low fidelity.
+According to Jim Keoghan of The Quietus, the band exhibited "a raw, unpolished sound; one that seems to welcome dissonance and seeks to give the listener immediacy to the recording process."

-Pavement was also noted for having no designated rhythm and lead guitar player.
+Pavement was noted for their heavy use of heavy guitar distortion, and for having no designated rhythm and lead guitar player.
 Malkmus and Kannberg switched roles frequently although Malkmus played lead for the majority of their career.
 The band was also noted for their use of a foil, or a 'hype-man' usually present in hip hop groups.
 Bob Nastanovich filled the role although he has detested the term himself.
 Nastanovich also served as a second drummer during their live performances and served as lead vocalist on select songs that required screaming to prevent strain on Malkmus' voice.

-Influences
+The band is noted for its stream of consciousness lyrical style.
+Malkmus' humorous and often cryptic lyrical themes were a key factor in gaining their cult following.
+Malkmus rarely wrote ballads or love songs and only a small portion of their discography contained personal reflections or similar lyrical themes, and most were satirical or laced with sarcasm.
+Malkmus's vocal style in his work with Pavement was characterized as "half-sung, half-spoken".

-Early in their career, Pavement were influenced by the Fall.
+Early in their career, Pavement were influenced by English band the Fall.
+Mark E. Smith, lead singer of The Fall, condemned Pavement as "rip-offs," and was quoted saying, "[they're] just The Fall in 1985, [aren't they]?
+They haven’t got an original idea in their heads."
 Influences cited by Kannberg include the Replacements and Swell Maps.

 The band has also listed Sonic Youth, Echo & the Bunnymen, and R.E.M. as direct influences.
-Pavement would reference R.E.M. in the song "Unseen Power of The Picket Fence" featured on the compilation No Alternative and covered "Camera" which appeared as a B-side on the single of "Cut Your Hair."
+Pavement referenced R.E.M. in the song "Unseen Power of The Picket Fence" featured on the compilation No Alternative and covered "Camera" which appeared as a B-side on the single of "Cut Your Hair".
 They have also covered Echo & the Bunnymen's "The Killing Moon" on the Major Leagues EP.